Vegan Chocolate Chip Cookies

 Storage instructions

-To store: Leftovers can be stored in a sealed container at room temperature, for up to 5 days.
-Please ensure the cookies have cooled completely first.
+To store: Leftovers can be stored in a sealed container at room temperature for up to 5 days.
+Please ensure the cookies have cooled entirely first.
 Otherwise, they will become soft and limp.

 To freeze: Place cooled cookies in a ziplock bag and label it 6 months from the date they are made—that is how long they will keep!
-To enjoy cookies from the freezer, allow thawing at room temperature or in the fridge overnight.
+To enjoy cookies from the freezer, allow them to thaw at room temperature or in the fridge overnight.

 best vegan chocolate chip cookies.